Frequently Asked Questions About the DNP Program

 - The submission of the final DNP portfolio of the student’s scholarly work.

-Yes, nurse educators can get their DNP at FSU.
+Yes, nurse educators can get their DNP at Ferris.
 The DNP is a practice doctorate and not a doctorate that focuses on education or the development of education.
 It focuses on clinical leadership for those with clinical expertise.
-What this means for the person with a specialty area of education, is that you can get your DNP at FSU but will need to establish a clinical population to focus on.
+What this means for the person with a specialty area of education, is that you can get your DNP at Ferris but will need to establish a clinical population to focus on.
 With a specialty in education, the MSN hours in education will not contribute to the DNP clinical hours.
 Therefore, the person with an education specialty will likely need more residency time while in the DNP program.

 With online learning, students need to think differently about the total amount of time they spend completing a course.
 Where success in a traditional classroom-based course often requires 3 hours of classroom time each week, travel time, and perhaps 7 to 10 additional hours for reading, research, and projects, the total time may remain the same in online courses but be distributed differently.
 In online learning, there are usually increased student-student and student-faculty electronic communication as well as an individualized time schedule for the student to complete the online learning assignments.
 Whether students can take 1 or more courses concurrently really is an individual decision.
 This decision is dependent upon the amount of time the person is committed to school work and time outside of work that is dedicated to professional and personal activities.
 Finally, there is personal perception.
 What one person may feel is manageable, may not feel manageable to another person.